Übersetzung durch Neil Mussett

 h) proceedings in accordance with the Maritime Distribution Statute (Schiffahrtsrechtliche Verteilungsordnung),

-i) proceedings in accordance with section 33 of the International Inheritance Law Procedure Act (Internationales Erbrechtsverfahrensgesetz) of 29 June 2015 (Federal Law Gazette Part I p.
-1042) regarding the issuance, rectification, amendment or withdrawal of a European Certificate of Succession, regarding the issuance of a certified copy of a European Certificate of Succession or the extension of the period of validity of a certified copy, and regarding the suspension of the effects of a European Certificate of Succession;
+i) proceedings in accordance with section 33 of the International Inheritance Law Procedure Act (Internationales Erbrechtsverfahrensgesetz) of 29 June 2015 (Federal Law Gazette I, p.
+1042) regarding the issuance, rectification, amendment or withdrawal of a European Certificate of Succession, regarding the issuance of a certified copy of a European Certificate of Succession, or the extension of the period of validity of a certified copy, and regarding the suspension of the effects of a European Certificate of Succession;

-3. the tasks individually listed in sections 20 to 24a, 25 and 25a of this Act
+3. the tasks individually listed in sections 20 to 24a, 25 and 25a of the present Act

 a) in proceedings in accordance with the Code of Civil Procedure,